 Faculty Incentive Programs

 Want to get involved in the ZTC Community at large?
 Visit the list of resources below to learn more about ZTC and OER efforts nationwide.

-- ASCCC Open Educational Resources (OER) Task Force, identifies ways to institutionalize the use of OER in the California Community Colleges (CCCs).
-The OER Task Force will advocate for the sustainable use of high quality OER resources and will develop a comprehensive OER plan that is informed by a needs assessment; the current availability of OER resources; and barriers to the use of OER.
+- ASCCC Open Educational Resources (OER) Initiative, identifies ways to institutionalize the use of OER in the California Community Colleges (CCCs).
+The OER Initiative advocates for the sustainable use of high quality OER resources and will develop a comprehensive OER plan that is informed by a needs assessment; the current availability of OER resources; and barriers to the use of OER.

 - Community College Consortium for Open Educational Resources (CCCOER), a growing consortium of community and technical colleges committed to expanding access to education and increasing student success through adoption of open educational policy, practices, and resources.
 We provide a community and resources to learn about the evolving practice of open education.

 - CooL4Ed, the California Open Online Library for Education (CooL4Ed), the mission is to support the success of CCC and CSU campuses implementing their textbook affordability programs and reducing the cost of course materials for students.
 Through developing and growing open and extensive communication channels, the collaborative community of the CCC and CSU will be able to achieve is textbook affordability goals successfully, efficiently, and in a timely manner.